EchelonFour/azure-devops-login/README.md

   build-npmrc-credentials-file: true
   # whether to build the nuget credentials files for the given nuget config paths.
 Default: true.
   build-nuget-credentials-file: true
+  # the client if to use for authentication.
+If not set, will use the az cli logged in user.
+Same as used in azure/login action.
+  client-id: 00000000-0000-0000-0000-000000000000
+  # the tenant if to use for authentication.
+If not set, will use the az cli logged in user.
+Same as used in azure/login action.
+  tenant-id: 00000000-0000-0000-0000-000000000000
+  # the audience to use for authentication.
+Defaults to 'api://AzureADTokenExchange'.
+Same as used in azure/login action.
+  audience: 'api://AzureADTokenExchange'
 ```

 If you need to authenticate to different sources, you can call the action multiple times and the results will be merged.
-It will just use the default `az` cli login session, so you may have to change it by logging in between calls.